Discover MUA

 MUA’s academic program is based on the integrated, systems-based approach in use at top U.S. medical schools.
 Diverse learning opportunities include interactive lectures, small-group work sessions, individual and group presentations, team-based learning, and simulations with standardized patients.

-In addition, our program offers learning experiences you won’t find at big international schools.
-For example, MUA’s first-semester anatomy class includes dissection of cadavers, as at many U.S. medical schools, giving you early hands-on training you won’t get at the bigger schools.
+In addition, our MD program offers learning experiences you won’t find at big international schools.
+For example, MUA’s first-semester anatomy class includes the dissection of cadavers, as at many U.S. medical schools, giving you early hands-on training you won’t get at the bigger schools.

 Class Size and Learning Environment